openshift/assisted-service/docs/baremetal-agent-controller.md

 export MASTER_VCPU=4
 export MASTER_MEMORY=20000

-# Set memory and CPU for workers
+# Set specs for workers
 export WORKER_VCPU=4
 export WORKER_MEMORY=20000
+export WORKER_DISK=60

 # No workers are needed to test BMAC
 export NUM_WORKERS=0

-# Add extra workers so we can use it for the deployment
+# Add extra workers so we can use it for the deployment.
+# SNO requires 1 extra machine to be created.
 export NUM_EXTRA_WORKERS=1

 # At the time of this writing, this requires the 1195 PR